- Legal & Consumer

 - Mandatory appearance before the Conduct Review Board to determine sanctions.
 Possible sanctions include loss of campus housing, scholarships, or suspension from the University.

 - The Vice President for Student Development or designee may notify parent(s) or guardian(s) that the student has violated the University’s alcohol code for a fourth time

 Fifth violation within an academic year: May result in expulsion from the University.

 At Briar Cliff, we are "our brother’s keeper."
 In order to promote helping without fear of penalty, the University establishes the Good Samaritan Exception.
 If an individual or group assists a BCU intoxicated student or guest obtain assistance from a University staff member, security officer, medical professional, or law enforcement official, the intoxicated student and individual(s) assisting may not be subject to University discipline for either being intoxicated or for providing alcohol.

 GUIDELINES FOR ALCOHOL AT SOCIAL EVENTS

+Briar Cliff University holds a liquor license, on file in the Business Office.
 The following guidelines apply to all social events sponsored by BCU, both on and off campus: Sponsors must register the event with the Student Development Office.
 Sponsors must uphold Iowa law and BCU’s alcohol policy.
-(This is an old policy that no longer applies to us.
-The liquor license is currently on file with the VP of Finance.)
 Sponsors must present clear procedures to ensure that alcoholic beverages are not consumed by persons under the legal drinking age or persons who appear intoxicated.
 Consumption of alcoholic beverages is permitted only within the area designated for the event.
 Nonalcoholic beverages must be available and featured more prominently than the alcoholic beverages.